Onit Bank

 Design & Documentation

-With our research insights in hand, we began designing Onit to address the identified challenges.
+With research insights in hand, I began designing Onit to address the identified challenges.
 Key design decisions included:

 • Digital KYC Process: Enabling users to open an account in under two minutes using a digital Know Your Customer (KYC) process.